AliakseiSavelyey/lesson-4-forms/README.md

-simple feedback form on react
+simple feedback form on reactjs